D-Day 75 and Operation Bolero: Forgotten Lesson of Humanity in War

 Operation Bolero’s Logistics

 Against this context, the military sojourn in the U.K. was necessary to ready the forces for the campaign to liberate Western Europe from Nazi control.
 On logistics terms alone, without that proximate staging area and training period, any continental offensive would have been greatly complicated.
-However, staging area created its own demands.
+However, a staging area created its own demands.
 Thus, to understand Bolero’s challenges, its operation must be viewed within the whole of European theatre logistics, which from Lend Lease, through invasion preparations, and across the campaign to liberate the continent from Nazi control, were staggering.

 Itself only a fraction of the war’s total, from Normandy to Berlin alone would consume 48 million tons of supply delivered to the advancing armies – an amount equivalent to the volume of roughly twenty large stadiums.
 Thus, while Bolero would benefit the Allies once the campaign began, it would strain the planning and execution of all logistics.